The Board of Trustees of the Texas Medical Association approved the formation of a 50-Year Club in November 1984.

-Effective 2014, there are no officers to the club.
+There are no officers for this Club.
 The group has evolved into a purely social format.

 In 1998, the 50-Year Club received the Young at Heart Award, presented by the Young Physician Section (YPS).
 Thanks to financial support from the 50-Year Club, the YPS was able to increase from one to three the number of scholarships awarded.

-The next 50-Year Club reception/dinner will be held in Austin, TX during May 2015.
+The next 50-Year Club reception/dinner will be held in Dallas, TX during April 2016.
 More information will follow.

 Retired Physician Groups in Texas